dieseltravis/aoc2023/README.md

 javascript 🎄 Advent of Code 2023 using 🎏 Glitch 🎏

-my 2023 solutions on glitch: [branch-three-oviraptor](https://branch-three-oviraptor.glitch.me/)
+my 2023 solutions on glitch: [branch-three-oviraptor](https://branch-three-oviraptor.glitch.me/), specifically all the solutions are in [funs.js](https://github.com/dieseltravis/aoc2023/blob/main/public/funs.js).

 also on github: [dieseltravis/aoc2023](https://github.com/dieseltravis/aoc2023)